stuffmattdoes/resume/readme.md

 ### Creative Engineer - *Purple, Rock, Scissors*
 ##### 📆 Mar 2015 - May 2017 📍 Orlando, FL
 At Purple, Rock, Scissors, I deigned, developed and maintained original web properties for our numerous clients - ranging from local restaurants to national healthcare providers and even major social media giants.
 These web properties were often custom dynamic websites built around Wordpress or Drupal.
-Over my tenure here, I shifted from half design & development to doing solely development as I had found my niche in solving technical problems.
 In addition to being a technical resource, I worked closely with my project managers and often directly assisted clients as a technical consultant.
 I excelled at handling shifting business requirements as well as working under pressure and meeting deadlines.

 #### 🎖 Notable achievements:
 - Designed, illustrated & developed email templates for LinkedIn's premium benefits - a campaign